 Screen Properties and Purposes

-Standard screens have a mesh size of 18 by 16, meaning there are 18 squares per inch from the top left corner to the top right corner (also referred to as warp) and 16 squares per inch from the top left corner to the bottom left corner (also referred to as fill).
+Standard screens have a mesh size of 18 by 16, meaning there are 18 squares per inch across, from the top left corner to the top right corner (also referred to as warp) and 16 squares per inch down, from the top left corner to the bottom left corner (also referred to as fill).

 For porches, patios or pool areas, specialized larger-width screens are available.
 These are designed to be strong enough to enclose large openings where extra strength is needed across the wider span.